Eklektisk/chess-engine/README.rst

-stalemate, it is possible to assume the game is in one of two such positions if `unsigned char generate_moves_list(ChessGame* game, MovesList* moves_list)`, as defined in `src/chessengine.c`, returns 0 - meaning that there are no legal moves possible.
+stalemate, it is possible to assume the game is in one of two such positions if `unsigned char generate_moves_list(ChessGame* game, MovesList* moves_list)`, as defined in `src/chessengine.c`, returns 0 - meaning that there are no possible legal moves.

 Restrictions based on the number of turns or half moves may also be applied by referencing `ChessGame.turn_counter` or `ChessGame.hm_clock`, respectively.
 Note that `ChessGame.hm_clock` resets every time a piece is captured or a pawn moves.

-Within the loop, `void do_move(ChessGame* game, MovesList* moves_list, unsigned char index)`, as defined in `src/chessengine.c`, executes the move described at `moves_list.moves[index]`.
-This also updates the half move clock according to what piece was moved.
-The only other required function, `void update(ChessGame* game)` updates the active player, turn counter, and check status for the game.
+Within the loop, the function `void update_antemove(ChessGame* game, MoveOp* move_obj)`, as defined in `src/chessengine.c`, updates the half-move clock and updates what piece should be marked as en passant, if any.
+This also removes any special flags granted to a piece previously marked as en passant.
+The next function, `void do_move( ChessGame* game, MoveOp* move_obj)`, as defined in `src/chessengine.c`, executes the described move.
+The final required function, `void update( ChessGame* game)` updates the active player, turn counter, and check status for the game.

 A basic game loop that always make the last generated move would appear as follows:

-code:: cpp
+code-block:: cpp

     ChessGame game;
     MovesList moves;